Last Updated on 02/10/2021 by Mark Beckenbach

 When the OMD EM1 launched, we questioned whether or not Olympus would need to go full frame eventually.
 To be extremely honest, We haven’t been as impressed with a Micro Four Thirds lens since our review of the 75mm f1.8 and the 12mm f2.
 But those were primes, and our site is especially even tougher on zoom lenses.
 However, we’ve seen some wonderful ones as of late with the Sigma 18-35mm f1.8, Tamron’s 70-200mm f2.8 VC, and now the Olympus 12-40mm f2.8.

-What makes the lens so special is not only its excellent image quality which we can’t harp on enough, but the size, build quality, and speed in focusing.
+What makes the lens so special is not only its excellent image quality which we can’t mention enough, but the size, build quality, and speed in focusing.
 The Micro Four Thirds system has lenses that you really never want to stop down and that perform at their peak essentially wide open.
 Not only is that wonderful for many folks, but it is also part of the technicalities.
 Never before have folks wanted to do this more than with something along the lines of Leica M glass.

 With all this said, we can only give the Olympus 12-40mm f2.8 our highest recommendation–and it is every bit deserving of our Editor’s Choice award for best mirrorless camera zoom lens.